-As a Vision Australia library member you can access your reading materials from the i-access online library catalogue in a variety of ways.
+As a Vision Australia library member you can access your reading materials from the i-access library catalogue in a variety of ways.
 A number of different options are outlined below and you can also find out more about accessing library content in this podcast.

 Vision Australia Connect App

 The free Vision Australia Connect App automatically connects you to the online library catalogue using your smartphone, iPad, tablet, or other compatible device.
 It is easy to download and use.

 You can either read material straight away (stream it with WiFi) or download (with WiFi) and read later when you're not connected to WiFi.
 The app allows you to quickly and easily search the online catalogue, find what you want and add it to your bookshelf.
 You can also listen to Vision Australia Radio podcasts via the app.

 You can download the Vision Australia Connect App for your suitable device here:

 - Vision Australia Connect App on the Google Play Store

 - Vision Australia Connect App on the Apple App Store

 - A compact unit that allows you to listen to materials from start to finish just like a print book